What is a Patent Search?

 • A patent search report listing patents related to your invention in order of more relevant to less relevant.

 • PDF copies of cited patents.
 Patent search reports and PDF copies of cited patents are sent via e-mail.
-A printed hard copy of the patent search report and cited documents are also available upon request for an extra fee.
-CD copies of the search report and cited documents are available upon request for no extra charge.

 • A US Patent Office Examiner recommended field of search for the new invention is available upon request for no extra charge.